Sk0rk1S/Oriley-C-/averageFrameClusterFuck.md

 ## WHAT THE HELL DOES THIS CODE EVEN DO???
 ### Explaining what my clusterfuck of a code is doing

+You may have seen a file called: averageFrameClusterFuck.cpp and are wondering what it does

 Short answer:
 The code chooses a frame that is closest to the average frame.